Criminal Justice

 Criminal justice students study the causes of crime, treatment of offenders and management of the criminal justice system, with a focus on balancing social justice and individual rights.
 Wilder School graduates typically pursue careers in public service and work in law enforcement, the court system, corrections or public policy.
 Students will learn under faculty experts in criminal justice, criminology, law, juvenile justice, organized crime, law enforcement, corrections, and transnational crime.

 Students must first attend a mandatory meeting/advising appointment with a Wilder School advisor to discuss remaining requirements, time to graduation, and potential future plans.
-Students may make this appointment by using Navigate, by calling (804) 827-0790, or by emailing wsadvisor@vcu.edu to request a change of major/minor appointment.
+Students may make this appointment by emailing wsadvisor@vcu.edu to request a change of major/minor appointment.

 - Crime Scene Technician